ClaudiuGeorgiu/Obfuscapk/.github/ISSUE_TEMPLATE/bug_report.md

 Thank you for reporting a problem with Obfuscapk.

 Please fill in as much of the template below as you can and, if possible, please provide code and apk file(s) needed to replicate the issue.
 If you leave out information, we can't help you as well.

+NOTE:
+    * if you're including code snippets/logs, please format them properly (see https://help.github.com/github/writing-on-github/basic-writing-and-formatting-syntax#quoting-code);
+    * blocks starting with `< !--` and ending with `-- >` (without spaces) are treated as comments and won't be rendered, so please don't edit the text inside these blocks since your modifications won't be visible.
+If you want the text to be visible, remove `< !--` and `-- >` tags.
 -->